gphat/clack/README.md

 * Canvas based
 * Scales: Linear, time, log and some others I don't really understand (power, quartile, quantile and threshold)
 * Markers (arbitrary x and y charts with optional ranges)
+* Can be updated dynamically (adding data on the fly, requires sorting for now)

 ## Goals